ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 price	501651226
 ```

-We don't care how often a word occurs, but do care about which words occur more frequently than others.
+We don't care how often a word occurs, but do care about the order in which each word occurs.

 Let's modify our iterative approach to try more common words first.
 ```java